Dr Steve Mounce

-Steve Mounce graduated from Hull University in 1992 in Mathematics.
-He went on to obtain a Masters Degree in Computing at the University of Bradford in 1994 and was awarded a doctorate in Computer Science at the University of Bradford in 2005 (A Hybrid Neural Network Rule-Based System applied to Leak Detection in Water Pipeline Distribution Networks).
+Steve has a Degree in Mathematics with Specials Honours from Hull University in Mathematics, a Masters Degree in Computer Science at the University of Bradford in 1994 and was awarded a doctorate in Computer Science at the University of Bradford in 2005 (A Hybrid Neural Network Rule-Based System applied to Leak Detection in Water Pipeline Distribution Networks).
 He joined the Pennine Water Group in 2005.
-During this period he has worked on a number of research projects including:
+During this period he worked on and led a number of research projects including:

 - YWS funded ADA project - Researching an automated computing system for the detection and location of leakage in water distribution systems using Artificial Neural Networks (ANNs) and Fuzzy Logic